housna1/selenium-automation-testing/README.md

 # Selenium automation testing
 This repository contains a companion project for a basic Web UI test automation solution using Python, Selenium WebDriver, and Pytest.
 The project focuses on testing the website https://duckduckgo.com/.
-I built the foundation of the automation script from scratch to ensure clarity for individuals with no prior automation testing experience.
+This project is based on a course in Test Automation University where I built the automation script from scratch to ensure clarity for individuals with no prior automation testing experience.
 Additionally, I have incorporated multiple test scenarios to enhance the project's functionality and demonstrate various testing approaches.

 # Steps of the project:
 1 - Setup Instructions